Writer: Earl Hamner

 The license plates on the Baldwin sister’s car are 79-982 Virginia.

-The Baldwin sisters, John-Boy, and Grandpa watch the movie The Croonin’ Cowboy featuring the actor Billy Jack Bibb.
+The Baldwin sisters, John-Boy, and Grandpa watch the movie The Rhythm of the Rockies featuring the actor Billy-Jack Bibb (the Crooning Cowboy).
 This is the first “talkie” (talking picture show) that the sisters have ever seen.
 The last picture show they saw was the silent movie The Gold Rush featuring Charlie Chaplin.
 The Gold Rush appeared on January 26, 1925.
 Charlie Chaplin was thirty-six years old at the time.
-No information was found on the movie The Croonin’ Cowboy and the actor Billy Jack Bibb.
+No information was found on the movie The Rhythm of the Rockies and the actor Billy-Jack Bibb.

 Daisy Burgess’ beauty parlor is located on a street with number “35”.